bradosia/BookFiler-Widget-QT-Task-Manager/dev/readme.md

 2. The widget can be set to poll in intervals for the progress with `taskManagerWidget->setPollDuration()`

 ## Sqlite3 Table format
 The default table create statement is shown below.
-The Table name and column names may be different, but the user must explicitly map the names.
+The Table name and column names may be different, but the user must explicitly map the names with the columnMap argument in `taskManagerWidget->setData(std::shared_ptr<sqlite3> database, std::string tableName, std::map<std::string, std::string> columnMap)`

 ```sql
 CREATE TABLE "taskList" (
 	"id"	INTEGER NOT NULL,